calliecameron/markdown-makefile/tests/test4/saved/test4.md

 This is some test text.
 This is formatted in *italics* and **bold**, with - various – dashes—, and trailing dots…

+This is a bullet list:

+-   This is the first paragraph of the first item.

+    And the second paragraph of the first item.

+-   The second item only has one paragraph.

+This is a numbered list:

+1. This is the first paragraph of the first item.

+    And the second paragraph of the first item.

+2. The second item only has one paragraph.

 ‘These quotes should be curly,’ and “so should these.”
 There should be a blank line before the next paragraph: